ecartz/nw-gyp/README.md

 ## Commands

-`node-gyp` responds to the following commands:
+`nw-gyp` responds to the following commands:

 | **Command**   | **Description**
 |:--------------|:---------------------------------------------------------------